 Tickets can be bought from the machines in the airport station, or from the ticket booth or private ticket stand if open, though you sometimes get charged a small booking fee.
 Either of the options above will leave you at a train station, and from there you will of course have to travel to your final destination.

 Note that when you buy a ticket from one of the machines (which have an English language option), it will ask you which specific train time you want to travel on.
 This is misleading, as all tickets bought from the machines are valid for three months from the date of issue – so just choose the next available train time and you’ll be fine.
+If you buy a ticket online just carry a printout of your voucher.

 Taxis are meant to charge a set fee for anywhere in the city, currently €48 per car for up to four passengers including baggage, to destinations within the Aurelian Walls (essentially the city center).
 If your destination is outside the walls they will use the meter, which can work out more expensive.
 However some drivers will try to add ‘extras’ on, or rely on you not knowing what the set fee is.
 Even though it’s expensive and subject to traffic restrictions, a cab will drop you directly at your hotel.